 I have had some interest in my family's heritage for years and with the help and research by

-many other family members I have been putting together this family tree.
+many other relatives I have been able to put together this family tree.
 This site may become quiet

 large with the inclusion of many of their in-laws as well as far distant relatives.

 I do not wish to name individuals as they are numerous but with their generous help, research and

 time I have been able to extend my tree even further.

 If anyone wishes to have their contributions noted along with their name I am happy to edit this